 Morris Central School, South Hampton

-Brearly Girl's School, NYC
+Brearly Girl's School, New York City

-Putney School, Putney, VT
+Putney School, Putney, Vt.

-St. Lawrence University, Canton, NY
+St. Lawrence University, Canton, N.Y.

-Hobart & William Smith College, Geneva, NY
+Hobart & William Smith Colleges, Geneva, N.Y.

 India Tour with 20 students - Fall term